 Equipment Lifespan

-The life span of a condensing furnace is dependent on the brand, model and other factors.
-In most cases, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the unit may not last as long.
+The life span of a condensing furnace depends on the brand, model and other factors.
+Generally speaking, a condensing furnace should last between 10-20 years with appropriate maintenance and regular service.
+If you don’t schedule routine maintenance, it may not last as long.

 A variable-speed furnace doesn’t need to stay on all the time.
-Alternatively, it runs at different speeds based on the temperature in your home as well as the amount of energy it requires to sustain that temperature.
+Alternatively, it runs at different speeds based on the temperature in your Bartlesville home as well as the amount of energy it uses to reach that temperature.

-When sufficient energy is necessary to maintain your preferred temperature level, the furnace will shift to a higher speed to handle the demand.
-This allows for more efficient heating in your home while also providing quieter operation.
+When sufficient energy is necessary to maintain your set temperature level, the furnace will increase to a higher speed to manage the higher demand.
+Precise fan speeds offer more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces